ADBond/bga-calypso/README.md

 * access old scoring tables
 * animations - let calypso cards & trick pile appear after animation is finished rather than early
 * player boxes should show number of completed calypsos
+* clear display on new round - not sure if there should be a manual 'click' or something to confirm
 ## Things to fix

 * Fix tooltips?? (renounce and dealer button)